NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board such as I2C, SPI, PWM, CAN Bus.

 make savedefconfig

-During development, you may occasionally need a fresh start.
-NuttX provides two levels of cleanup commands:
+During development, you may sometimes need a fresh start.
+NuttX offers two levels of cleanup commands:

 make clean